MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-apn-database-submission.md

 5. Save your changes, and then try to connect to the mobile broadband network.

 ### <a href="" id="modifydatabase"></a>Modify the local APN database

-> [!NOTE]
-> This secton only applies to apndatabase.xml when targeting Windows 8, Windows 8.1, or versions of Windows 10 before 1703.

 Before you submit an APN update, you should editing the local APN database or creating a new one for testing.
 By doing this, you closely simulate the full experience because the APN selection logic that Windows Connection Manager uses is fully tested.